Spring Allergies in Pakistan: Natural Prevention & Relief Guide

 Nasal Saline Irrigation: Underused and Highly Effective

-Nasal saline irrigation — using a neti pot or squeeze bottle with a saline solution to flush the nasal passages — has strong clinical evidence behind it.
-It physically removes pollen, dust, and mucus from the nasal passages, reduces inflammation, and can reduce the frequency and severity of allergy symptoms significantly when used consistently.
-It feels strange at first but becomes routine quickly.
-It’s free, has no side effects, and can be done with materials available at any pharmacy.
-Use distilled or cooled boiled water — never tap water directly in a neti pot, as this carries a small infection risk.
+Used consistently, it can cut the frequency and severity of symptoms significantly.
+It feels strange at first but quickly becomes routine.
+It is free, has no side effects, and uses materials from any pharmacy.
+Use distilled or cooled boiled water, never tap water in a neti pot, as that carries a small infection risk.

 HEPA Filtration Indoors